f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     "f5-database:proceed": "yes"
     }

 Next, send an API call to the system controller IP address to re-assign any slots that were previously part of a chassis partition to the partition **none**.
-In the example below slots 1-2 were assigned to the chassis partition Production and slot3 was assigned to the chassis partition development.
+In the example below slots 1-2 were assigned to the chassis partition Production, and slot3 was assigned to the chassis partition Development.
 All 3 slots will be moved to the partition none.

 .. code-block:: bash

     POST https://{{Chassis1_System_Controller_IP}}:8888/restconf/data/

+All 3 slots are assigned to partition none.

 .. code-block:: json